Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 **SPV.** Simplified Payment Verification, firstly proposed in the BitCoin's whitepaper[@nakamoto2008bitcoin].
 It allows a transaction recipient to prove that the sender has control of the source funds of the payment they are offering without downloading the full Blockchain, by utilising the properties of Merkle proofs[@bitcoinwikikspv].

 **Data Availability.** Rollup solutions provide a scalable framework for transaction processing off-chain, while data availability mechanisms ensure that the necessary data for verifying and auditing those transactions is accessible and reliably stored.
 Together, they enable efficient and secure scaling of blockchain networks by offloading transaction processing while maintaining data integrity and transparency.

-**zk-SNARKS.** Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, which is widely used in the blockchain community for its features of privacy and scaling.
+**ZK-SNARKS.** Zero-Knowledge Succinct Non-Interactive Argument of Knowledge, which is widely used in the blockchain community for its features of privacy and scaling.
 We currently only talk about the latter.It consists of the following cryptographic primitives:

 - $\mathrm{Setup}(1^{\lambda}) \rightarrow \mathrm{Params}$.
 Given the security paramater $\lambda$, the mapping $e:\mathrm{G_1} \times \mathrm{G_2} \rightarrow \mathrm{G_T}$ is a nondegenerate bilinear pairing. $\mathrm{G_1}, \mathrm{G_2}$ are cyclic groups in prime order $p$, and their generators are $\mathrm{g_1}, \mathrm{g_2}$ respectively, $\mathrm{Params} = (p, \mathrm{G_1}, \mathrm{G_2}, \mathrm{G_T}, \mathrm{g_1}, \mathrm{g_2}, e)$.
 - $\mathrm{KeyGen}(\mathrm{Params}, \mathrm{C}) \rightarrow (\mathcal{K}_p, \mathcal{K}_v)$.
 Given the arithmetic circuit $\mathrm{C}$, convert $\mathrm{C}$ into a polynomial relationship $\mathrm{R}_c$, and then generate the proving key $\mathrm{K}_p$ and verification key $\mathrm{K}_v$.
 - $\mathrm{ProofComputation}(\mathrm{K}_p, x, w) \rightarrow \pi$.
 Given the proving key $\mathrm{K}_p$, the public commitment $x$, and the secret witness $w$, generate a zk proof $\pi$ about $x$ and $w$ through the circuit $\mathrm{C}$.
 - $\mathrm{Verification}(\mathrm{K}_v, x, \pi) \rightarrow \mathrm{rlt}$.
 Given the verification key $\mathrm{K}_v$, public commitment $x$, and zk proof $\pi$, output binary bit $\mathrm{rlt}$; $\mathrm{rlt} = 1$ when the proof is legitimate; otherwise $\mathrm{rlt} = 0$.

 **Basic Concept**.
 There are two types of rollups: optimistic rollups and zk-rollups.
 Their implementations are quite different, which also leads to their spv implementations are also very different[@spv_on_eth_l2].
+So we will not go into the details of each Rollup's SPV implementation here, but will use a set of proof primitives to generically represent our SPV components.

 Use ZK-SNARK cryptography technology to reduce the gas consumed by the proof of transaction validity